cchitec/pandas-challenge/README.md

 PLAYER COUNT

-    Using the .groupby() function, focus on the 'SN' column to determine the total number of players
+    Using the .loc() function, focus on the 'Gender','Age','SN' columns to determine the total number of players and using the .drop.duplicates function to clean the data set

 PURCHASING ANALYSIS (Total)